 How does Laurelwood work?

-Laurelwood contains compounds that seem to have activity against HIV and tuberculosis.
+Laurelwood contains compounds that have been tested in the laboratory and seem to be somewhat effective against HIV and tuberculosis.
 However, there isn't enough evidence to know if laurelwood works for medicinal uses in humans.

 Are there safety concerns?